open-telemetry/oteps/text/0000-template.md

 ## Internal details

 In the future, it is intended to add per-metric configuration.
-For example, this would allow the user to collect 5XX error counts ever minute, and CPU usage statistics ever 10 minutes.
+For example, this would allow the user to collect 5xx server error counts ever minute, and CPU usage statistics every 10 minutes.
 The remote configuration protocol was designed with this in mind, meaning that it includes more details than simply the metric collection period.

 Our remote configuration protocol will support this call: